tigera-solutions/cc-eks-egress-gw/README.md

         '{"spec":{"policySyncPathPrefix":"/var/run/nodeagent"}}'
     ```

-12. Enable the support for the secondary eni on the nodes.
+11. Enable the support for the secondary ENI on the nodes.

     ```bash
     kubectl patch felixconfiguration default --type='merge' -p \